Aldeyra Therapeutics, Inc. (ALDX) Stock Analysis

 For informational purposes only.
 Not financial advice.
 Analysis by Sedat ANAK, Founder & Editor-in-Chief | AI-powered analysis.
 Data sourced from SEC filings and institutional-grade financial providers.
 Editorially reviewed.
 Not financial advice.

-Price live · AI analysis from May 10, 2026Analyst Coverage for ALDX: ALDX does not currently have published analyst price targets in our coverage universe.
+Price as of Aug 21, 2026 · Last analyzed: May 10, 2026Analyst Coverage for ALDX: ALDX does not currently have published analyst price targets in our coverage universe.
 This is common for smaller-cap names with limited Wall Street coverage.
 In the absence of analyst consensus, our AI model evaluates ALDX against Healthcare peers across nine fundamental dimensions and assigns an underweight signal based on the underlying data.

 Aldeyra Therapeutics, Inc. is a biotechnology firm specializing in innovative therapies for immune-mediated diseases, particularly ocular conditions.
 Their lead candidate, reproxalap, a RASP modulator, is in late-stage clinical trials targeting significant unmet needs in dry eye disease and allergic conjunctivitis, positioning them for potential market entry.